 - Utilising the TCFD framework, the 2023 process demonstrated the opportunities that lie ahead being heavily embedded in climate consultancy and the degree of change through which Ricardo has adapted with disposal of legacy test facilities and confirmed investment in the commissioned hydrogen test capability and improved battery testing partnerships.
-As project work has a short and distinct time horizon, adaptions are made on a per-project basis - Continue to assess supply chain logistics, adaptability and test locations to maintain flexibility with sourcing and positioning bid offers to be cognisant of climate change and severe weather impacts on project delivery a) Disclose the metrics used by the organisation to assess climate-related risks and opportunities in line with its strategy and risk management process.
+As project work has a short and distinct time horizon, adaptions are made on a per-project basis - Continue to assess supply chain logistics, adaptability and test locations to maintain flexibility with sourcing and positioning bid offers to be cognisant of climate change and severe weather impacts on project delivery environmental consultancy.